Disclaimer

 What Is Tax Evasion?

 Tax evasion occurs when a taxpayer intentionally avoids paying taxes they legally owe.
-The IRS must be able to show willful behavior, not confusion, oversight, or poor recordkeeping.

 - Knowingly failing to report income

-- Maintaining false or altered records
+- Keeping false or altered records

 - Using offshore accounts to hide income

-Tax Evasion vs. Tax Fraud vs. Tax Avoidance vs. Tax Mistakes
+Tax Evasion vs Tax Fraud vs Tax Avoidance vs Tax Mistakes

-Tax evasion involves intentionally avoiding tax obligations.
+Tax evasion involves willfully avoiding tax obligations.

 - Tax avoidance: Legal planning